LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

                  and the PR must be approved by at least one member of the core RAJA team.
                * Each RAJA contribution (feature, bugfix, etc.) must include adequate tests, documentation, and code examples.
-What is *adequate* is determined via PR reviews using the professional judgment of RAJA team members and contributors.
+The *adequacy* of PR content, in this respect, is determined by PR reviewers applying their professional judgment considering the perspective of RAJA users and developers.

 =======================
 GitHub Project Access